TomasDrozdik/NSWI130-Team-Project/README.md

 # NSWI130 Team Project

-For all current information see the repo's [wiki](https://github.com/jiriklepl/NSWI130-Team-Project/wiki/).
+For all the current information see the repo's [wiki](https://github.com/jiriklepl/NSWI130-Team-Project/wiki/).

 ## List of files